 - If you see a 2-5 cm layer of sediment appearing, filter the wine by pouring it through a tube from one container to another (first every 10-20 days, then you can do it less often).

 - Homemade prune wine is considered ready when there’s no more sediment build-up.
-The beverage can be bottled and sealed.
+The wine can be bottled and sealed.

 10-12% ABV.
 If stored in a refrigerator or basement the shelf life is up to 5 years.